Benton County tests machines ahead of early voting

 ROGERS, Ark.
-(KFTA) — The Benton County Election Commission tested and had a rundown of all of the relevant equipment to ensure everything works properly today at their office in Rogers.
+(KNWA) — The Benton County Election Commission tested and had a rundown of all of the relevant equipment to ensure everything works properly today at their office in Rogers.

 This comes in preparation for early voting next month and the primary in March.